Coronary Reactivity Testing and Metabolic Syndrome

 - Crea F, Camici PG, Bairey Merz, CN.
 Coronary microvascular dysfunction: an update.
 Eur Heart J 2014;35:1101-11.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Clinical Topic Collection: Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, SCD/Ventricular Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Hypertension, Chronic Angina
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Hypertension, Chronic Angina

 Keywords: Acetylcholine, Adenosine, Arterioles, Chest Pain, Coronary Angiography, Coronary Artery Disease, Coronary Vasospasm, Dyslipidemias, Exercise Test, Heart Rate, Hyperemia, Hypertension, Microvascular Angina, Myocardium, Nitroglycerin, Obesity, Radial Artery, Tachycardia, Ventricular, Vasoconstriction